Best Air Compressors for 2024

 Duty cycle is a rating that tells you the percentage of time your compressor can run.
 For example, a 50% duty capacity tells you it needs 30 minutes of downtime for every 30 minutes of running.

-If you’re looking for the best model in a high-use environment, check the duty cycle rating.
+If you’re looking for the best model in a high-use environment, check the rating.
 Look for a compressor with a 100% duty cycle for high-demand work.
 For work that doesn’t keep a compressor working to keep up the entire time (most common), a 50% duty cycle is just fine.

 Pump Type